sevenfifty777/DCS-foothold-Normandy/documentation/Foothold_Normandy_Player_Guide.md

 - Using **Emergency Capture** from F10 menu (500 credits)
 - Waiting for automatic supply convoy arrival
 - C47 cargo delivery (not landing due to DCS , orbiting in zone to capture)
-- Train & Trucks supply convoy (train will continusly move between zone , due to DCS it can'y be late activated)
+- Train & Trucks supply convoy (train will continuously move between zone , due to DCS it can'y be late activated)

 ---